AldoSuba/docs.buf.build/docs/bsr/remote-generation/migrating-from-alpha.md

 ---
-id: migration-guide
+id: migrating-from-alpha
-title: Migration guide
+title: Migrating from alpha
 ---

-# Remote generation migration guide
+# Migrating from alpha

-Several changes have been made to the remote generation features of the BSR.
-This guide walks you through the changes and exactly what you need to update.
+We made improvements to the remote generation features of the BSR and have revamped the documentation.
+This guide walks you through those changes and outlines exactly what you need to update if you were an existing user.

 Updated documentation can be found here:

-- [Hosted plugin execution][bsr-hosted-plugins]
+- [Remote plugin execution][bsr-hosted-plugins]
 - [BSR npm registry][npm-registry]
-- [BSR go module proxy][go-proxy] ???????????????
+- [BSR go module proxy][go]

+Older alpha documentation is located under Reference / Deprecated / Remote Generation.

 ## Disable plugin uploads